 The Department has developed a range of study skills guides for students offering advice on tried and tested ways to study effectively.

-A copy of our Guide to Producing Coursework, a mini-guide to preparing and writing a range of assignments for our open access courses, can be downloaded as a PDF document by following the link below (please see pages 5-6):
+A copy of our Weekly Classes student handbook, which includes a mini-guide to preparing and writing a range of assignments for our open access courses, can be downloaded as a PDF document by following the link below (please see pages 5-6):

 We use the following bespoke guides to support our workshops: